 Since returning from our Tasmania trip, we discovered it is a place that connects with people on many different levels.
 Yet, one thing is always sure it is a destination you will want to return to again and again.

 Choosing a base along the East Coast of Tasmania can be tricky, particularly if it’s your first visit.
 We stayed at Bicheno, and I wouldn’t hesitate on staying there again as I felt like it was one of the best hubs to explore the east coast due to its central location between Hobart and Launceston.

 We loved our Airbnb stay along the East Coast of Tasmania.
 Not only was it less expensive than other accommodation options, but our host offered fabulous advice on attractions and sights.

-Alternatively, if a motel, hotel or resort is more you’re thing, I have listed some of those options below as well.
+Alternatively, if a motel, hotel or resort is more you’re thing, you can find the best deals for accommodation in Bicheno here.